 Remember that while online, it can be difficult to detect the tone in one’s voice.
 The written word is powerful, therefore it’s important to establish a friendly tone in your writing.
 When the copy or the post on social media is too stiff, it can come off as unfriendly and unapproachable.
 On the other hand, make sure you are NOT SCREAMING at your audience or site visitors by using ALL CAPS or exclamation marks!!!

 See what I did there?
 Using all caps and overdoing the exclamation marks is a complete no-go.
 Remember to also be polite, use your manners and say ‘’please’’ and ‘’thank you’’ – these small gestures will go a long way.

 This is especially relevant in terms of social media, where you are engaging and interacting with your audience.
 Your behavior and tone on social media deeply affect your brand identity and the relationships you build with customers.

 Live chats are here and now, and contact request forms are a thing of the past.
 A live chat plugin is a fast and effective way to engage and connect with your customers and prospects.
 And live chats have many advantages for both your business and your customers.
 It enables you to speak directly with prospects which in turn can help ease confusion for them and help you build a relationship by helping them out.
 The ability to have a conversation with a live representative via live chats also helps your customers feel more secure.

 Adding testimonials from previous clients are a great way to build trust and establish credibility for your business.
 By showing that you have satisfied customers who trust in your services, it sends a message that you’re a trusted professional in your field.
-The testimonials will also help your audience to relate with your clients and this in turn can help with their purchase decision.
+The testimonials will also help your audience to relate to your clients and this, in turn, can help with their purchase decision.